rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/custom-counters.md

 # Create custom counters

+This page shows how to create a new custom `EventCounter` for your project and monitor it with the plugin.

 To add your own counter to the application, you need to implement the [System.Diagnostics.Tracing.EventSource](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventsource).
 The simplest one may look like this: